HAPS-ITS: Enabling Future ITS Services in Trans-Continental Highways: HAPS-ITS for Enhanced ITS Services in Trans-Continental Highways

 \subsection{HAPS-ITS for Improved Safety}

-As passenger safety is the primary concern on highways, the capacity to respond to accidents in real-time when they happen can increase the chance of saving lives.
-Indeed, when traveling along isolated highway segments, passengers need to feel safe and supported in case of a hazard.
+As passenger safety is the primary concern on highways, the capacity to respond to accidents in real-time increases the chance of saving lives.
+Indeed, passengers need to feel safe and supported in case of a hazard.